TomBos/ftpfs/README.md

+# I am working on C version with much more features, as of now this python version is not very stable

 # 📁 FTPFS – Minimal FTP Client

 FTPFS is a no-bloat FTP client from scratch.
 Designed for just sending files.
 Nothing else.